 Rainbow Eagle Dreamer is certified by the IAKP (International Association of Kambo Practitioners) to offer Kambo in a professional, safe, legal container.
 He will have one or more qualified assistants during sessions.

 Basic Treatments People new to kambo will receive a basic treatment consisting of three to nine points on the arm or leg.
 All first time users will be tested for sensitivity before treatments.
 Your reaction along with the practitioner’s experience will determine the number of points you receive.
 There is no set number – everyone is treated individually.

-Join us for a basic Kambo session on January 28th 10am – 3pm.
+Join us for a basic Kambo session on April 7th or April 29th 10am – 3pm.
 This is the perfect opportunity to get introduced to the medicine.
 Please look out for your confirmation email containing important information that will be automatically sent upon registration.

 Targeted Treatments Kambo has a way of finding and rooting out the particular imbalances, traumas, and illnesses unique to the individual.
 After receiving a basic treatment, participants can receive an in depth consultation and receive their points on chakras, meridians, acupuncture points, and auricular (ear) points.